Associated Hebrew Schools of Toronto: History

 In 1907, the Simcoe Street Talmud Torah was founded as a part of the Toronto Hebrew Religious School, run by Rabbi Jacob Gordon.
 The school was renamed to Associated Hebrew Schools of Toronto in 1910.

 In 1941, Associated opened a preschool known as Bet Hayeled and in 1943, its first day school Grade 1 class.
 AHS opened the Neptune campus (since 1998 known as the Posluns Education Centre) in 1952, the Hurwich Education Centre in 1972, the Danilack Middle School on Leslie in 1982, and the Kamin Education Centre in 1995.

 In 2003 the Hurwich Education Centre was rebuilt and merged with the Danilack Middle School.

 Campuses

 Danilack Middle School at the Hurwich Education Centre

 The Hurwich Education Centre was originally built in September 1971.
 It was originally an Elementary School.
 It is named after Nathan O. and Roey Hurwich.
 Later they renovated and named the inside of the building to the Danilack Middle School, named after Abba and Esther Danilack.
-The principal is Faye Rewald and the Vice Principal is Debbie Cohen-Savage.
+The principal is Kevin Knopman and the Vice Principal is Faye Rewald.